How To Use Your BMR To Calculate a Caloric Deficit for Ideal Fat Loss

 In order to determine an ideal caloric deficit, you need to determine your goals.

 Maybe, you have a lot of fat to lose and that is your only goal, for now.
 Maybe you want to lose fat without losing muscle.
 Or maybe you want to lose fat while also gaining muscle, which can be done, especially if you are new to strength training.
-I’m going to break down my recommendations for using your BMR to determine how many calories you should eat to maintain a healthy, productive deficit.
+I’m going to break-down my recommendations for using your BMR to determine how many calories you should eat to maintain a healthy, productive deficit.
 These calculations have worked for me over the past few years, and they WILL work for you.

 Let’s start with the math.